Personal Workflow│(From beginning to end)

 As a Director I have knowledge of pre-production, scriptwriting, cinematography, editing, sound editing, and colour grading, to make a film.

-With that said, I also work with cinematographers, editors, etc., to make films, commercials or music video’s – therefore there are no limits to what we can create – from drone operator to special effects, it is more a question of costs.
+With that said, I also work with cinematographers, editors, etc., to make films, commercials or music video’s – therefore there are no limits to what we can create.

 In Pre-production I will talk with the client in terms of style, structure, and storyline – I will also take some reference videos with me, so we can agree on a style/look.
 After the first meeting, I will spend a week (5-7 days) writing a treatment/script along with images.
 I get back together with the client, after the week, to confirm the script.
 Then the storyboard and floor plan will be made (2-3 days).
 While the storyboard is being made, a production plan will be made too, for the days on-set (for crew mostly).

 (Pre-production can vary from production to production, depending on how much storyline there is)

 Production / On-set depends on the production plan.
 But everything will be done in one day – unless arrangements/events are spread out on different days, then, of course, it will be necessary to shoot at different times.

 After having shot everything, we move on to Post-production, where the video files will be given to the editor.
 The first thing to do from here is to sort out the material and synchronize (+ noise removal) clips (if necessary) before we can start editing (1 day).
 The editor will finish the first draft within the first week (3-5 days), to show the client.

 1.Draft (Rough Draft)

 Video structure with music – following the script/storyboard (With a little: Interview/ Voice-over/Effects) – (3-5 days).